AdamKuziemski/cpp-playground/dice_rolls/readme.md

 ## Dice Rolls

 I've created this project inspired by [this post](http://www.redblobgames.com/articles/probability/damage-rolls.html).
 My project lets you use any type of dice and then "cheat" with it.
-I imagine this could be useful if we want to increase the game difficulty by creating an AI that has better rolls on the same type of spell/weapon/etc, or by making the player's attacks or accuracy rolls worse.
+I imagine this could be useful if we wanted to increase the game difficulty by creating an AI that has better rolls on the same type of spell/weapon/etc, or by making the player's attacks or accuracy rolls worse.

 ### So now that we've got down the idea...